WELCOME TO THE ONLY MINIATURE CITY IN INDIA

-Mr. B. S. Joshi, known to all as Bhau Joshi, was the originator and founder of the Museum.
-Collecting train models was his hobby, or rather his obsession, from childhood.
-In India during the festival of Diwali, it is a popular pass time among children to build "Killas" or small layouts depicting the fortress strongholds of Shivaji, the King of the Marathas.
+Mr. B. S. Joshi, known to all as Bhau Joshi, is the originator and founder of the Museum.
+Collecting train models has been his hobby, or rather his obsession, from childhood.
+In India during the festival of Diwali, it is a popular pass time among children to build “Killas” or small layouts depicting the fortress strongholds of Shivaji, the King of the Marathas.
 Mostly these are extremely crude attempts with no knowledge or attempt at proportion.

 What is the purpose of exhibiting this layout?

-Even though the factory, Soudamini Instruments, has been in existence for more than 30 years, while the museum has just been completed, the fact is that the concept of the factory has arisen from the dream of the museum.
-Before Soudamini was started Bhau Joshi was considering the manufacture of model trains, but he realised that the market was non existent.
+Even though the factory, Soudamini Instruments, has been in existence from 1962, the fact is that the concept of the factory has arisen from the dream of the museum.
+Before Soudamini was started Bhau Joshi was considering the manufacture of model trains, but he realised that the market was non-existent in India.
 So he started Soudamini.
 It was his interest in model trains that led him to become an expert in all things mechanical, which was the base of the factory.

 This is not a hobby for children, but is in fact an adult hobby.

 At the Museum we would like to see children accompanied by adults, rather than children coming alone.
 It is the new generation of college going adults who should cultivate this hobby, which will be immensely useful to them in real life.